Skip to main content

 MY Top Ten Copy Machines of All Time

-I entered the copier business in 1981, I don't have that much knowledge about most of the copiers prior to 1977.
+I entered the copier business in 1981, so I don't have much knowledge about most copiers prior to 1977.

 For the next ten weeks, I'll list all ten systems.

-Minolta EP 300 (yes I know the pic in the header is a Minolta 310, can't find a pic for the EP 300)
+Minolta EP 300 (yes, I know the picture in the header is a Minolta 310, but I can't find a picture of the EP 300).

-Thinking back, the first copier that stole my heart was the Minolta EP300.
-The Minolta EP 300 was the first copier that was launched when I started my copier sales career.
-Customers would ask me the EP stood for and I'd give them a funny answer with "Eny Paper".
+Thinking back, the first copier that stole my heart was the Minolta EP 300.
+It was the first copier launched when I started my copier sales career.
+Customers would ask me what EP stood for, and I'd give them a funny answer: "Eny Paper."
 The EP actually stood for Electrostatic Process.

-The EP 300 back in the early eighties was "state of the art technology", funny that when we refer to copiers now I can't remember the last time I pitched a copier as having "state of the art technology".
-In the eighties, Minolta was a know as a fantastic brand for camera's, we also used that in our pitch as the Minolta EP-300 had the best lens in the business.
-Back then the paper that you put on the glass was illuminated with a light, bounced the image of off two mirrors and the image was then captured by the lens.
-Hey, having the best lens in the business meant that you were going to have the best image quality.
-Back then it was all about image quality!!
+The EP 300 in the early eighties was "state-of-the-art technology."
+It's funny that now, when we refer to copiers, I can't remember the last time I pitched one as having "state-of-the-art technology."
+In the eighties, Minolta was known as a fantastic brand for cameras, and we used that in our pitch since the Minolta EP 300 had the best lens in the business.
+Back then, the paper you put on the glass was illuminated with a light, bounced off two mirrors, and the image was then captured by the lens.
+Having the best lens in the business meant that you were going to have the best image quality.
+Back then, it was all about image quality!

-There was another consumable that was required and that was fuser oil!
+There was another consumable required: fuser oil!
 How many of us remember that?
-We found many other uses for fuser oil, it was great for cleaning the covers, the power cord, awesome for getting a shine on black rubber (tires on the car) and if you just used a tiny bit, it would give your black shoes an unbelievable shine!
+We found many other uses for fuser oil.
+It was great for cleaning covers and the power cord, awesome for getting a shine on black rubber (tires on the car), and if you used just a tiny bit, it would give your black shoes an unbelievable shine!

-Other than making up 99 copies at a time, the Minolta 300 was much like it's predecessor the Minolta EP-310.
-I'm thinking I remember the Minolta EP-300 best because it was the system that paved the way for all of the other copiers that I sold!
+Other than making up 99 copies at a time, the Minolta 300 was much like its successor, the Minolta EP 310.
+I think I remember the Minolta EP 300 best because it was the system that paved the way for all the other copiers I sold!

 -=Good Selling=-